Check out our Welcome Package!

 During camp, campers have no access to the phone or internet.
 They will not be available to take phone calls on the island because they will be having too much fun.

 If there is an emergency, contact us directly via email or call the Vancouver office during regular business hours.
-They will be able to put you in contact with the Camp Director and thereby your child.
+They will be able to put you in contact with the Camp Manager and thereby your child.

-My child has a disability/medical condition/ wets the bed and I’m worried that if the other children find out they will be teased.
+My child has a disability/medical condition/wets the bed and I’m worried that if the other children find out they will be teased.

 All medical/behavioural information is kept confidential.
 It will be shared with the Camp Registrar who processes the registration, the Camp Manager, the Camp Nurse, and your child’s counsellors.
 This information will not be available to other campers or to counsellors who are not working directly with your child.